 The Domestic Violence Prevention Act 2005 aims to protect women from physical, sexual, and emotional abuse.
 However, it does not address sexual violence that occurs within a marriage.
 It is an important law and women have begun to file cases.
 Even with the act, there are problems in implementation.
 Many of Domestic Information Reports (DIR) are resolved by protection officers appointed at the district level under the Act.
-From our experience working with women in rural areas, we have found womencentred counselling is absent in many cases since the protection officers were not given adequate gender sensitisation trainings.
+From our experience of working with women in rural areas, we have found womencentred counselling is absent in many cases since the protection officers were not given adequate gender sensitisation trainings.
 There are instances where women were asked to live with the husband against their wishes after the abuse.

-Rape is a crime under Indian Penal Code 375, and the latest criminal law amendment in 2013 defines rape as "1). a man is said to commit rape if he penetrates his penis, to any extent, into the vagina, mouth, urethra or anus of a woman or makes her to do so with him or any other person against her will or without consent or 2). inserts any objects or a part of the body part into vagina, urethra, and anus of women or makes her to do so for him or the other person against her will or without consent."
-But marital rape is still not considered a crime.
-Though, the recently constituted Verma Committee suggested an amendment in the criminal law.
-The Committee clearly stated the exception to marital rape should be removed.
-It was not accepted by the parliamentarians and failed to be included in the recently amended Criminal Law Amendment Act in 2013.It is apparent from Table 7 that the reported number of rape cases under IPC has increased 55 percent between 2001-2012.
+Rape is a crime under Indian Penal Code 375, and the latest criminal law amendment in 2013 defines rape as below: 1) A man is said to commit rape if he penetrates his penis, to any extent, into the vagina, mouth, urethra or anus of a woman or makes her to do so with him or any other person against her will or without consent or 2) If he inserts any object or a part of the body part into vagina, urethra, and anus of women or makes her to do so for him or the other person against her will or without consent."
+But marital rape is still not considered a crime, though the recently constituted Verma Committee suggested an amendment in the criminal law.
+The Committee clearly stated that the exception to marital rape should be removed.
+It was not accepted by the parliamentarians and was not included in the recently amended Criminal Law Amendment Act in 2013.
+It is apparent from (Table-7) that the reported number of rape cases under IPC has increased 55 percent between 2001 and 2012.